 CONSERVATION MATTERS AT DAKOTA ZOO!

 Conservation is an important part of what we do every day at the Dakota Zoo, and every member and zoo visitor helps play a part in conservation efforts both close to home and around the world.
 The Dakota Zoo Conservation Fund was established in 2013 with a .25 cent surcharge on each paid admission.
-Beginning in 2014, $2.50 from every zoo membership sold was contributed the fund.
+Beginning in 2020, $5.00 from every zoo membership sold and .50 cents from every admission will be contributed the fund.

 Species Survival Plans (SSP)- Dakota Zoo participates in 16 Species Survival Plan programs for endangered or threatened species.
 In addition to our seven species of primates, SSP animals include the Przewalski’s Horse, Black-footed Ferret, Mexican Gray Wolf, Pallas cat, Snow Leopards, Swift Fox and Tigers.